jags14385/Type-on-Strap/_posts/2020-11-08-what-is-a-unit-test.md

 With the characteristics defined, let's talk about it, in the context of [Serverless](https://en.wikipedia.org/wiki/Serverless_computing).

 Context : How would one write tests to test an API, which does only one thing ??
-E.g.: Query the records of an employee with the provided search parameter
+E.g.: Query the records of an employee from DB with the provided search parameter

 Questions:
  - What does a unit test (in its traditional definition) look like ?
  - What does a integration test look like ?
  - Is there an overlap ?
 Do we need both kind of tests for the problem at hand ?
+ - How do I approach this conundrum ?